 1. The egg to dashi ratio

 The ratio of the amount of egg to dashi is important in creating a silky smooth texture.
-The egg: dashi ratio I use here is about 1: 2.5, which I think it’s perfect without being too soft or too solid
+The egg: dashi ratio I use here is about 1: 2.25 (1 cup of the egg to 2.25 cups of dashi stock), which I think it’s perfect without being too soft or too solid

 2. Strain the egg mixture